2014 Jan 28, 6:17 2012 Jul 6, 6:20

 2008 Aug 14, 9:38

 I recently finished Braid, the Xbox Live game, and a comparison with Portal is helpful.
-From a screen shot Braid
+From a screen shot Braid looks

-looks like a normal 2D platformer, but that's like looking at a screen shot of Portal and saying its a first person shooter.
-While the scaffolding of the game-play may sort of fall into that
+like a normal 2D platformer, but that's like looking at a screen shot of Portal and saying its a first person shooter.
+While the scaffolding of the game-play may sort of fall into that category,

-is one space bending mechanism, the portal gun, Braid's protagonist explores several different time bending techniques including, most prominently, reversing time, but also time dilation, multiple
+space bending mechanism, the portal gun, Braid's protagonist explores several different time bending techniques including, most prominently, reversing time, but also time dilation, multiple

 time-lines, and other odd things.